Anonyming/zpkg/README.md

 ## What else should I know?

 * For package managers that need multi user support - like _apt_ - you need _newuidmap_ installed and _/etc/subuid_ configured when running zpkg unprivileged (Done in Ubuntu).
-* Packages should never change files of it's base system.

 ## More examples